HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 A limiting factor of the selected clathrate at 2\,K is the large mean free path of cold neutrons, about 30\,cm, for magnetic down scattering that can be deduced from \cref{fig:ClathrateCrossSection_Blahoslav}.
 The cross sections are computed using the tool ncplugin-MagScat in which the physics of inelastic neutron magnetic scattering~\cite{zimmer2016neutron} is implemented~\cite{xu2023magnetic}.
 To mitigate this deficiency, a 5\,cm thick shell of material to reflect cold neutrons was designed around the sphere to allow for more interactions between cold neutrons and the clathrate (see \cref{fig:SphereWithClathrateAndMgH2Reflector_Blahoslav}).
 This shell was filled with \ce{MgH2} because of its promising properties as a cold neutron reflector, as reported by Granada et al.~\cite{granada2020studies} and based on a study of several neutron reflector materials.
 This study was conducted using the model in~\cref{fig:SphereWithClathrateAndMgH2Reflector_Blahoslav} where the 5\,cm thick outer shell was filled with several possible cold neutron reflectors (results shown in \cref{fig:TestingColdNeutronReflectorAroundClathrate_eV_Blahoslav,fig:TestingColdNeutronReflectorAroundClathrate_AA_Blahoslav}).
 In this case, the presence of \ce{MgH2} at 20\,K maximized the neutron flux for the cold and very cold regions.

 The resulting neutron energy and wavelength spectra for the spherical moderator surrounded by the cold neutron reflector is shown in \cref{fig:ClathrateInSphereAndMgH2_NeutronSpectrum_Blahoslav,fig:ClathrateInSphere_NeutronFlux_AA_0_Blahoslav,fig:ClathrateInSphere_NeutronFlux_AA_1_Blahoslav}.
-It is obvious that the presence of the \ce{MgH_2} reflector improved the efficiency of the clathrate as a VCN moderator much more than for the case of \ce{SD2} and \ce{LD2}.
-The performance of clathrate with an \ce{MgH2} reflector nearly reached that of \ce{SD2} with an \ce{MgH2} reflector in this scenario.
+It is clear that the presence of the \ce{MgH_2} reflector improves the efficiency of the clathrate as a VCN moderator much more than for the case of \ce{SD2} and \ce{LD2}.
+The performance of clathrate with an \ce{MgH2} reflector nearly reached that of \ce{SD2} with a \ce{MgH2} reflector in this scenario.
 The peak for the \ce{SD2} spectrum at about \SI{5}{\AA} appears in the case with the \ce{MgH2} reflector as well.
-This result from OpenMC is again consistent with the result from MCNP (see \cref{fig:SD2+MgH2_Benchmark_MCNP_OpenMC_Blahoslav}).
+This result from OpenMC is again consistent with the results from MCNP (see \cref{fig:SD2+MgH2_Benchmark_MCNP_OpenMC_Blahoslav}).

 A toy model was designed after finishing the initial study to simulate more realistic conditions for a source made of clathrate hydrate inserted below the spallation target at the ESS.
-This model contained a cell with the thermal reflector filled with Be; a 2-cm thick thermal premoderator filled with \si{H_2O}; a 5-cm thick cold reflector filled with \si{MgH_2}; and a cubic-shaped moderator filled either with the clathrate hydrate, \ce{LD2}, or \ce{SD2}.
-The emission surface had an area of 20 $\times$ 20 \si{cm^2}, designed together with a 50-cm vacuum pipe for neutron extraction.
-A surface source with area of 40 $\times$ 40 \si{cm^2} was located at the top of \ce{H2O} premoderator.
+This model contains a cell with a beryllium thermal reflector, a 2-cm thick thermal premoderator filled with \ce{H_2O}, and a cubic-shaped moderator filled either with the clathrate hydrate, \ce{LD2}, or \ce{SD2} surrounded by a 5-cm thick \ce{MgH_2} cold reflector filled.
+The emission surface has an area of 20 $\times$ 20 \si{cm^2}, designed together with a 50-cm vacuum pipe for neutron extraction.
+A surface source with area of 40 $\times$ 40 \si{cm^2} was located at the top of the \ce{H2O} premoderator.
 The volume of the moderator cell was fixed at 40 $\times$ 40 $\times$ 40 \si{cm^3} (see \cref{fig:ToyModel_Box40x40x40_Blahoslav}).